Your superannuation may be your key to business ownership. But first, you need to know the rules of accessing super for a business.

 So, the key question now here is can you start a business with super if you only have access to 10% of the fund?

 The answer depends on how much money you have in the fund.
 It’s also important to keep in mind that you will likely need to pay taxes on any withdrawals you make if you take this option.
+These withdrawals are taxed at your marginal rate until you reach age 60.

 Interestingly, a third option becomes available when you turn 60.

 If you leave your current employment once you turn 60, you will gain access to your super.
 And this applies whether you’re leaving a job or you’re shutting down an existing business.
 Either way, you’ve ended an employment arrangement and can now gain access to your funds.
+In this case, super benefits are paid to the person who meets the condition of release.
+These benefits are paid either as a lump sum or as an income stream, depending on the person’s choice.

 And because you’re over 60, you won’t have to pay taxes on anything that you withdraw.
 This means you can take a lump sum or withdraw the funds as an income stream without having to worry about further expenses.